Keto Asian Sticky Chicken is an easy, low carb dish that can be made in under 30 minutes.

 | How to make Cashew Chicken Noodles

-This Keto version of the regular Indo-Chinese Chilli Chicken is low carb.
+This Keto version of the regular Indo-Chinese Chilli Chicken or Sticky Chicken is low carb.
 That means we will not be using the dreadful corn flour for this recipe and it results in a more light and juicy chicken.

 Many of you may already be dreading the amount of non-vegetarian food that I’m consuming these days.
 Trust me, most of these are two or three portion servings wherein I sometimes have the same for dinner or my husband joins me in polishing off the dish.
 Also, I consume vegetarian proteins too.
 It is just that the nine days of Navratri fast is coming up and I would be bombarding you with vegetarian Keto recipes only.
 So, quite a lot of planning has been happening at the backstage before whipping out delicious recipes for you every day.